 Maintenance and Convenience: Life with Invisalign

 - Cleaning the Aligners: Requires a daily regimen.
+See our guide on caring for your gums and oral hygiene tips.

 - Wearing Time: Recommended to be worn for 20-22 hours per day.